SansGuidon/bookmarks/README.md

 * [Dan Kim](https://m.signalvnoise.com/its-ok-to-be-pragmatic-with-a-little-help-from-the-crazy-ones-461f7773a176) - It’s OK to be pragmatic (with a little help from the “crazy ones”)

 # Culture
-* [SensCritique](https://www.senscritique.com) - french social networking service meant for discovery, cataloging, sharing reviews and tastes in films, tv series, music, books, comics and video games
+* [SensCritique](https://www.senscritique.com) - [FR] french social networking service meant for discovery, cataloging, sharing reviews and tastes in films, tv series, music, books, comics and video games
+* [Rotten Tomatoes](https://www.rottentomatoes.com/) - quality measurement for movies & tv, by creating a score based on top critics
+* [Metacritic](http://www.metacritic.com/) - similar to Rotten Tomatoes.
+Aggregates reviews and provides a metascore for movies, tv, games and music

 # Data
 * [/r/dataisbeautiful](https://www.reddit.com/r/dataisbeautiful/) - a place for visualizations that effectively convey information